jonjoncronin/myReadsProj/README.md

 ## Book
 The Book component is a component that renders a specific book and the input controls to dictate which self a book should be placed.
 This component contains no state but does require that it be invoked with a book object and a function to update the shelf a book may be placed in.

 The Book component renders the book using the fields of the book and additionally provides an input for the user to select which bookshelf they want a book to be classified under.
 This user input will execute the passed in function to update the shelf a book is in.
 This update will travel up through the layers of invocation and update the main state variables being maintained by the BooksApp component.

 This Book component is utilized in both the RemoteLibrary component as well as the BookShelf component.

 # Resources
 ## /public/index.html
 index.html is the initial page that is served up to a user browsing to the site.
 This page is extremely simplistic but contains an element that is very important.
 The "root" div is the div where the application will populate all rendered content.
 Without this "root" div nothing in the rest of the Single Page Application would be visible to the user.

 ## /src/index.js
 index.js, similar to index.html, is a simplistic JavaScript file but contains a call to the ReactDOM library which will render all the components listed out and described below.
 There is an important addition made to the index.js file to support Routing.
 The BrowserRouter package allows routing support and is described in the Usage section below.

 ## /src/App.js
-App.js defines a BooksApp class that begins to define the foundations of the MyReads application.
+App.js defines a BooksApp functional component that begins to define the foundations of the MyReads application.
 This file contains definition for the App component that contains the state model for the entire application.

 ## /src/ListBooks.js
-ListBooks.js defines a ListBooks class that will render the 3 categories of bookshelves - Want to Read, Currently Reading, Read - that the user can have books currently classified under.
+ListBooks.js defines a ListBooks functional component that will render the 3 categories of bookshelves - Want to Read, Currently Reading, Read - that the user can have books currently classified under.

 ## /src/BookShelf.js
-BookShelf.js defines a BookShelf class that will render the books in a specific bookshelf.
+BookShelf.js defines a BookShelf functional component that will render the books in a specific bookshelf.

 ## /src/SearchBooks.js
-SearchBooks.js defines a SearchBooks class that will render the input text field the user will put their search query in as well as encapsulate an instance of a RemoteLibrary component that represents the set of books that match the search query supplied by the user.
+SearchBooks.js defines a SearchBooks functional component that will render the input text field the user will put their search query in as well as encapsulate an instance of a RemoteLibrary component that represents the set of books that match the search query supplied by the user.

 ## /src/RemoteLibrary.js
-RemoteLibrary.js defines a RemoteLibrary class that will render the books in a list that is returned for a specific search query.
+RemoteLibrary.js defines a RemoteLibrary functional component that will render the books in a list that is returned for a specific search query.

 ## /src/Book.js
-Book.js defines a Book class that will render a specific book.
+Book.js defines a Book functional component that will render a specific book.

 ## /src/BooksAPI.js
 BooksAPI.js was supplied by the instructors as part of the rubric.
 This JavaScript file defines a set of functions that can be used to retrieve a users library of books, retrieve a single book in a users library, update the shelf for a specific book and search a remote repository of books.
 This API allows the student working on this project to not have to worry about the backend implementation of the application.
 This API is necessary to support multiple users of the application and is used by the BooksApp component to initially load the set of books in a users personal library.
 It is also used by the SearchBooks component after a user has specified a search query to retrieve the set of books from the remote repository.
 Finally it is also used again by the BooksApp component when the shelf of a book needs to be updated.
 The shelf update travels up from the Book component either via the RemoteLibrary component or via the BookShelf component.

 # Usage
 This project assumes that you've got NPM installed.
 As the JavaScript to handle dynamic rendering of content and responding to user input is all included in the folders of the repo, a user additionally needs to be using a web browser that supports JavaScript.

 1. Pull the entirety of the repo and the directory structure to your local machine.
 2. Navigate to that directory via terminal or the command line.
 3. Execute npm install
 4. Execute npm start